-- 8. Every program must be correct to receive full credit.
+- 6. Every program must follow commonly accepted stylistic guidelines regarding the use of blank lines, white space, indentation, and naming of program entities such as variables, classes, functions, and constants.
+Your program must be consistent in its use of typographical format for distinguishing types, variables, functions, and constants.
+For example, you might decide that all type names should begin with an uppercase letter and all variables begin with lowercase letters, or that all variables use underscores to separate the words in the name, as in number\of\scores and first\author, or that they use changes in case, as in numberOfScores and firstAuthor.
+Style is usually worth 10% of the grade. - 7.
+Every program must be correct to receive full credit.
 "Correct" means that for every possible input, it produces output that is consistent with the specification.
 If the program produces correct results for some, but not all, inputs, it is not correct.
 Since there may be infinitely many possible inputs, you cannot possibly establish your program's correctness by running it on all inputs.
 You must use a combination of sampling (i.e., testing) and logical analysis to convince yourself of its correctness.
 Correctness is usually 50% to 70% of the grade.
 A very common mistake I have found is for students to hand in programs that do not even run correctly on the input file I gave out.
 In other words, students have failed to check the outputs of their programs before submitting them.
-This is either laziness or hubris. - 9.
-The output of any program should be readable and understandable by ordinary human beings who lack mind-reading capability and who have not read the assignment or the program.
-For example, is more understandable than the output $\$ or this playlist1: 6
+This is just laziness. - 8.
+Every program must satisfy specified performance requirements if these are stated.
+This means that it uses an amount of storage and running time within specified or reasonable limits.
+Performance may be worth between 10% and 30% of the grade, depending on the assignment. - 9.
+There are no rigid rules.
+All rules can be broken, but it is best to check with me before taking a big chance.